Carbon management is the FMCG sector’s most valuable and under-used asset

 Inaccurate reporting poses legal and business risks for FMCG businesses

-These businesses – especially the largest among them – have large value chains, which complicates the already-tricky process of measuring and reporting value chain emissions.
+However, FMCG businesses – especially the largest among them – have large value chains, which complicates the already-tricky process of calculating and reporting value chain emissions.

 The complexity is due in part to the difficulty of collecting data from individual suppliers.
 This is particularly true for large enterprises, whose suppliers often number in the thousands.